Wednesday, April 26, 2017

-Seeing as he was in his first year of football at age nine, this was a non-issue, and he just needed to give it time, but still, Colin found himself wanting to quit even more when the coach made him the “weak-side” linebacker.
+Earlier that year, he was starting his first year of football days after turning ten.
+His parents felt this was a non-issue, and he just needed to give it time, but still, Colin found himself wanting to quit even more when the coach made him the “weak-side” linebacker.
 Instead of hearing the job duties, he heard the word “weak.”
 Something inside Colin always hated that word.
 He knew that he wasn’t.
 In fact, he could carry eight or nine plastic shopping bags of groceries at a time, and if that didn’t prove that he was tough, he couldn’t remember the last time that he cried.
 Compared to Doug Wylick, that was something to be proud of.
-After all, he was the best athlete in the whole fourth grade, and Doug had a lot of crying jags and tantrums.
+After all, Wylick was the best athlete in the whole fourth grade, and he had a lot of crying jags and tantrums.

-The first couple of practices that his team was on the field, Colin just stood there thinking the angriest curse word strings that his ten-year old mind could think of.
-Each time, the defensive coach, Lou Honig, huffed and puffed on the sidelines, getting visibly louder as he repeated himself until Rouse walked onto the field and put his hands on the young boy’s shoulders.
+The first couple of practices that his team had on the field, Colin just stood there thinking the angriest curse word strings that his ten-year old mind could think of.
+Each time, the defensive coach, Lou Honig, huffed and puffed on the sidelines, getting visibly louder as he repeated his directives until Rouse walked onto the field and put his hands on the young boy’s shoulders.

-“Do you know what your purpose is on my field?”
+“Do you know what your purpose is on my field, son?”

 Colin looked at him.
-He never heard a coach who was authoritative as to declare that he owned the field.
+He never heard a coach so authoritative as to declare that he owned the field.
 Something about him liked that a lot.